 Interest rate risk is the risk that the future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 Interest rate risk is limited to potential decreases on the interest rate offered on cash and cash equivalents held with registered US financial institutions.
 The Company considers this risk to be immaterial.
 The interest on the long term debt and finance leases are not subject to cash flow interest rate risk as these instruments bear interest at fixed rates.

 RISK FACTORS

-Except as described herein, the risks and uncertainties of the Company described in the Company's 2018 first quarter Management's Discussion and Analysis, have not materially changed in the second or third quarters of 2018.
+Except as described herein, the risks and uncertainties of the Company as described in the Company's 2018 year end Management's Discussion and Analysis, have not materially changed in the first quarter of 2019.